 - The Alyth Burn is within the River Tay Special Area for Conservation, a designation which seeks to give protection to various river species, most notable the Atlantic salmon.

 - The paths provide for all abilities on the east side and lead through a picnic area and children's play area.
-Signed paths link to Alyth Hill and are featured on the Den of Alyth Leaflet [1Mb]
+Signed paths link to Alyth Hill and are featured on the

 - Nearest public toilets are in Market Square in the town centre.